bhrutledge/jupyter-venv/README.md

 (jupyter-venv)$ ln -s "$PROJECT_HOME/$VENV/jupyter-notebooks" "venvs/$VENV"
 ```

 Alternatively, you could run `jupyter notebook` from a parent directory containing all of your projects, and navigate to the `my-project` directory.
+Or, you could start a second instance of the notebook server in the `my-project` directory.

 ## Creating notebooks inside a virtual environment